Long-Duration Energy Storage on a Grid Scale: Highview Power Storage LAES

-Highview’s system brings a new approach to energy storage that offers grid-scale solutions (10MW- 100MW+), at a lower capital cost than pumped hydro and at a scale and cost that batteries find hard to achieve.
+Highview’s system brings a new approach to energy storage that offers grid-scale solutions at a lower capital cost than pumped hydro and at a scale and storage cost that many batteries find hard to achieve.
 The technologies at the heart of Highview’s system combine known components from the industrial gas and electricity generation industries assembled in a novel process.
 Along with providing a mature global supply chain, Highview expects this to provide a shorter product validation period and lower technology risk than most new technologies being introduced in the clean tech and energy storage space.
-The 300kW/2.5MWh pilot plant complies with all the regulations and inspections necessary to be allowed to connect the system to the UK grid.
-It has successfully undergone a full testing regime, automated performance testing for the US PJM electricity market.
-It has in practical terms operating hours equivalent to three years of uK Short term operating reserve service; this winter the plant was operated for seasonal TRIAD management.

 The 350kW/2.5MWh pilot plant complies with all the regulations and inspections necessary to be allowed to connect the system to the UK grid and is now in its 4th year of operation.